OpenTechSchool/python-beginners/source/conditional_loops.rst

 We call this part of the code the 'conditional': ``'.' not in word``

-Whether the conditional return True or not determines whether the code inside the ``while`` loop runs.
+Whether the conditional returns True or not determines whether the code inside the ``while`` loop runs.
+Of course, it repeats the check every time the loop is run again.

-Read the code above, and see if you can summarise in your head what it what it do (what its final output will be).
+Read the code above, and see if you can summarise in your head what it should do (what its final output will be).

 Then copy it into a file, say :file:`sentence.py` and run it - see exactly what it does.
 Does that match up with what you thought?